 5. Determining fault

 While my fiance and I frantically shopped for a new car, we received a phone call from our insurer and learned that the insurance companies were having a difficult time determining fault.
 Our insurance representative told us if the two companies couldn’t settle it themselves, the case would go into mediation, a process in which lawyers from both companies argue their case and a mediator makes the final decision.
 The dispute did end up in meditation and they reached the decision our insurance company hoped for.
 We weren’t involved in the process at all.

 While the car insurance companies worked to determine who was at fault, my fiance and I worked to buy a new car.
+(We have a guide here.
 We ended up putting the full the settlement toward a 2016 Hyundai Accent.
 We returned our rental car the next day.

 In June 2017, nearly six months after the collision occurred, our insurance premium renewed for the next six months and the surcharge for the accident appeared on our statement: $346.57.
 In other words, we’re paying an additional $57.76 per month as a result.
 The surcharge will drop from our premium in three years.

 The research and phone calls that resulted from totaling our car were exhausting, but it would have been infinitely harder without our insurance provider there with us every step of the way.
 It never felt like we were alone in the process.
 Even though the experience was unpleasant, having our insurance company on our side made it significantly easier.

 Looking for affordable car insurance?
 Policygenius can help you compare prices.